gVallverdu/pychemcurv-app/README.md

 package and visualize the geometrical or chemical atomic quantities mapped on the chemical structure of your system.

-The application is available at this address: https://pychemcurv.herokuapp.com/
+The live demo of the application is available here: https://pychemcurv.onrender.com

 Demo video: